Thlopthlocco Tribal Town

-Thlopthlocco Tribal Town is both a federally recognized Native American tribe and a traditional township of Muscogee Creek Indians, based in Oklahoma.
-The tribe's native language is Mvskoke, also called Creek.
+Thlopthlocco Tribal Town is both a federally recognized Native American tribe and a tribal town of Muscogee Indians, based in Oklahoma.
+The tribe's language is Mvskoke.

-Pronunciation
+Name

+Thlopthlocco is a Mvskoke term meaning "Big Cane" or "Big Reed".

-An item in the Tulsa World explained: "The sound of the "thl" is usually spelled with an "r" in the Muscogee language and is pronounced in English by placing the tongue halfway between the "th" position and the "l" position."
+The sound of the “thl" is usually spelled with an "r" in the Muscogee alphabet and is pronounced as /ɬ/, a voiceless lateral fricative.
+This sound has been described as “placing the tongue halfway between the ‘th’ position and the ‘l’ position."

 History

-The Muscogee Creek confederacy was composed of autonomous tribal towns, governed by their own elected leadership.
-The Creek originated in the Southeastern United States, in what is now Alabama and Georgia.
+The Muscogee Creek Confederacy was composed of autonomous tribal towns, governed by their own elected leadership.
+The Muscogee originated in the Southeastern United States, in what is now Alabama and Georgia.
 They were collectively removed from the southeast to Indian Territory under the United States' Indian Removal Policy of the 1830s.

 Before 1832, the Thlopthlocco Tribal Town split from a larger town.
 It was removed to Indian Territory in 1835.
-The members of the town settled in an area south of Okemah, Oklahoma, in what would become Okfuskee County, on lands that were originally occupied by the Osage and Quapaw.
+The citizens of the town settled in an area south of Okemah, Oklahoma, in what would become Okfuskee County, on lands that were originally occupied by the Osage and Quapaw.
 Those tribes ceded their lands to the US by 1825.

 During the American Civil War, Thlopthlocco Tribal Town was briefly the headquarters of Confederate Col. Douglas H. Cooper.
-Greenleaf Town, located five miles northwest of Thlopthlocco, was the headquarters of Opothleyahola, a Muscogee leader who worked to resolve conflicts between the Creek factions during the war.
-He and 5000 others moved north to Kansas to avoid the Civil War.
-After the war, the Muscogee Creek collectively signed the 1866 Treaty with the United States and freed their slaves.
-The treaty also called for the Creek Freedmen to have membership in the Muscogee Nation.
+Greenleaf Town, located five miles northwest of Thlopthlocco, was the headquarters of Opothleyahola, a Muscogee leader who worked to resolve conflicts between the Muscogee factions during the war.
+He and 5,000 others moved north to Kansas to avoid the Civil War.
+After the war, the Muscogee collectively signed the 1866 Treaty with the United States and freed their slaves.
+The treaty also called for the Muscogee Freedmen to have citizenship in the Muscogee Nation.
 The freedmen settled new townships in Okfuskee County, including Boley, Bookertee, Clearview, Chilesville, and Rusk.

 Thlopthlocco Tribal Town retained its tribal identity despite allotments of land to individual households under the Dawes Commission of 1896.
-From 1898 to 1906, members among the Five Civilized Tribes were registered on what have come to be known as the Dawes Rolls.
+From 1898 to 1906, citizens among the Five Civilized Tribes were registered on what have come to be known as the Dawes Rolls.
 After making allotments to households registered with the tribes, the US government declared other formerly tribal land as surplus and sold it to European-American settlers after 1906.
 This further broke up tribal communal territory.

-The Thlopthlocco Tribal members organized as a distinct tribe under the Oklahoma Indian Welfare Act of 1936, which followed the national Indian Reorganization Act of 1934.
+The Thlopthlocco Tribal citizens organized as a distinct tribe under the Oklahoma Indian Welfare Act of 1936, which followed the national Indian Reorganization Act of 1934.
 The original headquarters for the tribe was the Thlopthlocco Methodist Episcopal Church, located between Wetumka and Okemah.

 In August 2012, National Indian Gaming Commission gave a notice to Thlopthlocco Tribal Town for their violation of Indian Gaming Regulatory Act by allowing two casinos without a management contract.

 In August 2014, Thlopthlocco Tribal Town received a $500,000 grant from the U.S. Department of Agriculture as part of their partnership with Euchee Butterfly Farm to expand butterfly farming.